planet-s/posix-regex/README.md

 A library for parsing POSIX regular expressions.
 Only supports ASCII.
 Created for use in relibc and does not require the std.

-Currently only supports enhanced regex.
+Currently only supports basic enhanced regex.